sands31/WCS_JavaKata/README.md

 Create a method which returns the number of identical characters at same position, from two `String` of same length.

-If the two arguments doesn't have the same length, return -1 instead.
+If the two arguments doesn't have the same length or at least one is *null*, return -1 instead.

 *E.g:*